tomcali/daily-diet/README.md

 * We start with GitHub, setting up the daily-diet repository for the application, including the initial README.md file and .gitignore directory
 * Clone the repository and set up the files required for this assignment, including .gitignore.
 * npm init to set up package.json with the ability to add packages/modules with npm init -y
 * Working within the daily-diet directory...
 Started the MySQL database server with the command mysql.server start Set up the MySQL database server using CLI commands via mysql -u root -p.
 Key files here were schema.sql and seeds.sql, which were executed from the CLI with the source command.
-These were used to create a database with fourteen of my favorite foods with calorie counts for those foods in the portions usually eaten.
+These were used to create a database foods_db with a table foods with fourteen of my favorite foods.
+Columns are the food name and calorie count in the portions usually eaten.
+You will see pretty much the full range of my daily diet... pretty bland and low-calorie stuff... but that's me.
 * Added numerous node packages with npm install --save [package-name]
 * Set up application directories :